-“My metabolism is a beast,” he replies, reaching around me to grab the bag holding the tent.
+“My metabolism is a beast,” he replies, reaching around me to grab the tent.
 “Besides, my workout this morning already demolished those calories and then some.”

 “That pouty look suits you,” Hunter says, taking a chair from my arms, a smirk lingering on his lips.

 “You think?”
 I ask, playing along for amusement.